i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/base-wallet/README.md

 # @i3m/base-wallet

-This is a base class with a reference implementation of the required i3M-Wallet funcionalities
+A base packet with a reference TypeScript implementation (called BaseWallet) of the required functionalities for the i3-market wallet.
+It makes use of a KeyWallet interface that allows delegating the complexity of the wallet key management to other packages, like the sw-wallet, bok-wallet, and hw-wallet

 ## Usage